Join the Father Felice Friends Circle

 Many of our long-term supporters knew Fr.
 Felice as pastor of the historic St. Francis of Assisi Church on West 31st Street, where he served from 1973 to 1982.

-In 1980, along with Fr.
+In 1980, he established our first St. Francis residence in Chelsea with Fr.
 John McVean and Fr.
-Thomas Walters, he established our first St. Francis residence in Chelsea.
+Thomas Walters.

-Father Felice showed us what it is to walk in the footsteps of Saint Francis.
+Father Felice showed us what it means to follow in Saint Francis's footsteps.
 He led by example, as our staff and supporters do today.

 We invite you to join our Father Felice Friends Circle with a leadership gift of $1,000 or more and receive invitations to special events and communications from our leadership.